altleo/coursera-gcd/README.md

 The script contains inline comments that document what each line does.
 In general the script performs the following actions:

 - Read the required files from the *dataset* directory into data frames
 - Adds a column variable named **source** to the training and test sets to indicate which set the row data belongs to.
-This is done so that train and test data can be differentiated when the datasets are merged.
-This demarcation could be used if subsequent analysis requires analyses to be performed separately on the training sets and the test sets.
+This is considered good practice in any merge exercise.
+It allows one to identify the source of the data in the merged result.
+This demarcation could be used if subsequent analysis requires use of the training sets and the test sets in particular explorations.
 - Merges the training and the test sets to create one dataset.
 - Extracts the measurements on the mean and standard deviation for each measurement.
 - Replaces activity codes with activity names